Jessicavazm/JessicaVaz_T3A1/README.md

 - JWTManager: It helps in the process of token decoding and verification.

-- Functools: It's used when creating decorators, it allows a function to take another function as a parameter by using the wraps method.
+- Functools: It's used when creating decorators, it allows a function to take another function as a parameter by using the 'wraps' method.

 - OS: It's part of Python standard library, it's used to fetch environment variables from .env file and import into main.py file.
 It connects with the operating system.